 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Historic, intoxicating, and surrounded by stunning mountains and turquoise water – Split, Croatia is diverse, and it has something for everyone.
 Ranking as the second largest city in Croatia, there are an astounding number of things to do in Split!

-In fact, Split is one of the top Croatia destinations – and one of our favorite places to visit in the world.
-After recently spending two months in the city, we rounded up a list of the absolute best things to do in Split, Croatia to help fellow travelers plan their trip!
+In fact, Split is one of the Top Croatia Destinations – and one of our favorite places to visit in the world.
+On multiple trips over the years we’ve stayed more than six months in Split, so we truly have a comprehensive list of the absolute best things to do in Split, Croatia to help fellow travelers plan their trip!

 Top Things To Do in Split, Croatia

 The top Split attraction is Diocletian’s Palace – and it should certainly be on every Split sightseeing list.
 The palace has shaped and defined the city, even as the palace itself has been reshaped in its 1700-year history.
 That said, as fascinating as the inside of Diocletian’s Palace is, there are many more sights to see in Split, Croatia.